 Note

-If you select Full Database Migration:
+If you select Database-level:

 The list on the right displays only database names and does not show specific objects.

-Action Description Import Objects In the right-side list, click Import Object in the upper-right corner.
+Action Description Import Objects In the right-side list, click Import in the upper-right corner.
 For more information, see Import migration objects.
 Rename Data migration allows you to rename migration objects.
 For more information, see Rename database tables.
 Row Filtering Data migration allows you to filter rows based on the WHEREcondition.
 For more information, see Filter data based on SQL conditions.
-You can also view the column information of migration objects in the View Column section.Remove/Remove All Data migration allows you to remove temporarily selected migration objects from the destination. - Remove a single migration object
+You can also view the column information of migration objects in the View Column section.Remove/Clear All Data migration allows you to remove temporarily selected migration objects from the destination. - Remove a single migration object

 In the right-side list, click the Remove icon next to the target object to remove the migration object. - Remove all migration objects